Our Team

 Nick.jpg

-Nicholas (Nick) Sherwood took his B.A. (psychology and political science) from Christopher Newport University and his M.A. (anthropology of peace and human rights) from the University of Alabama at Birmingham.
+Nicholas (Nick) Sherwood (he/him) took his B.A. (psychology and political science) from Christopher Newport University and his M.A. (anthropology of peace and human rights) from the University of Alabama at Birmingham.
 He is a Ph.D. candidate in conflict analysis and resolution from George Mason University’s Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
+Prior to this role, Nick was the Former Associate Director (from 2020-2023).

 FELLOWSHIPS